 Surgical treatment is often necessary to effectively manage anal fistulas.
 Here are some common anal fistula surgery Dubai treatments for anal fistulas:

-As part of the pre-surgical process, the doctor advised the patients to stop smoking, fast for 6 hours needed to be done before surgery, and the patients are given enemas an hour before the surgery to empty the bowel.
+As part of the pre-surgical process, the doctor advised the patients to stop smoking, fast for 6 hours needed to be done before surgery, and the patients were given enemas an hour before the surgery to empty the bowel.
 General anesthesia is specified for conducting anal fistula surgery Dubai.
 The type of surgery depends on the situation of the fistula:

 More invasive surgical procedures: